 Get Lost in the Streets

 Sorrento is full of pedestrian-only alleys and walkways with something new around every corner.
 The cobblestone streets and colorful buildings are as pretty as a postcard and you can easily get lost in them.
-In the main streets are full of art galleries, boutiques, souvenir shops, restaurants and more.
+The main streets are full of art galleries, boutiques, souvenir shops, restaurants and more.

 These streets can get pretty crowded during the day hours throughout the summer months, so if you prefer to explore in peace try heading here earlier in the day!